MicronOxford/SIMcheck/README.md

       - !!
 Make a 0.95 release ASAP with SIR Fourier fixed !!
         - crop:-
           - move to separate utility?
-        - check pattern focus:-
-          - radians: need to add 90 to results of rad->deg?
         - SIR hist: log number of pixels, tweak text (see Lothar 16/7, 'Skype today at 3pm?')
         - check format conversion utility (see Justin)